What looks good?

-When considering transracial adoption, there are a number of questions that arise: Do I know how to teach a child to interact with a world that will treat them differently because of the color of their skin?
-Am I prepared to help my child respond to the extra attention and curiosity that comes from others as we “stand out” as a transracial family?
-This thoughtful booklet was created to help provide questions that potential adoptive parents should be asking and point out practical ways to find the answers.
+When considering transracial adoption, there are a number of questions that arise.
+“Do I know how to teach my child to interact with a world that will treat him differently because of the color of his skin?”
+“Am I prepared to help my child respond to the extra attention and curiosity that comes from others as we ‘stand out’ as a transracial family?”
+This thoughtful booklet was created to help parents think through questions like these, and to point out practical ways to find the answers.

 Adoption is a high calling from God, and the Christian home primary soil for planting seeds of faith.
 But how will post-adoption challenges affect this growth?
 Most agencies do a great job of connecting families with children who need a forever family.
 Not many prepare you for the unexpected issues—an adopted child fighting with his new siblings or not wanting to be touched or showing signs of reactive attachment disorder (RAD).
 The more you know, the more confident you will be to meet the unique needs of your adopted child and your entire family.